Skip to main content

 info

-It is presumed that you already have a Web Base prepared and ready for you to install modlets, otherwise, please go to the Web Framework quickstart section to initialize your Web Base.
+It is presumed that you already have a web-base prepared and ready for you to install modlets, otherwise, please go to the Web-base quickstart section to initialize your web-base.

 1. Install the DASH Modlet